Product

 Why TRS

-Project-specific expertise.
-We structure CAR/EAR policies to match your contract requirements — including the right insured parties, coverage period, maintenance period, and third-party liability limits.
-We've handled cover for everything from HDB BTO projects to commercial office developments.
+We've done this before.
+We structure CAR/EAR policies to match your exact contract requirements — right insured parties, coverage period, maintenance period, and liability limits.
+From HDB BTO projects to private commercial developments, we know what works.

-Tender-ready documentation.
-When you need a Certificate of Insurance for a tender submission, time matters.
-We prepare and issue COIs quickly so you can submit on time with confidence.
+Tender-ready, fast.
+Need a Certificate of Insurance for a tender submission?
+We prepare and issue COIs quickly so you can submit on time.
+No chasing, no delays.

-Annual policy options.
+Annual policies for active contractors.
 Running multiple projects?
-We can structure annual open-cover policies that automatically cover new projects as they commence — saving you time and often reducing your overall premium.
+We structure annual open-cover policies that automatically cover new jobs as they start — saving you time and typically reducing your per-project premium.

 FAQ